 Which led me to my favorite Weight Watchers diva: Lisa Lillen, a.k.a.
 "Hungry Girl."
 Lisa has written three cookbooks about her pursuit of satisfying, lower-point food.
-I learned from reading her first cookbook that cereal mixing is not just for pre-teens anymore.
-It's a way to eat a larger bowl of cereal for fewer Weight Watcher Points.
-I'd already done it once, with my all-time favorite EnviroKids Koala Crisp cereal (sweeter, chocolate-flavored rice puffs) and plain puffed brown rice.
-(The proportions were about half a bowl of each kind of cereal.)
+I learned from reading her first cookbook

 I picked up the bite-sized, unsweetened wheat squares.
 (I think it was Post's, but it's hard for me to differentiate between different brands ... let's see, was that wheat, wheat or wheat?)
 Three-quarters of a cup of wheat squares went into the cereal bowl with 1/4-cup granola and Blue Diamond's Almond Breeze® Vanilla non-dairy beverage (from the refrigerator case in the natural foods section).
 I usually get the unsweetened kind, but someone grabbed this one by accident.
 I won't complain since a) it was on sale and b) she was being nice by picking it up for me in the first place.
-Besides, it makes darned good cafĂ© au laits and smoothies.
+Besides, it makes darned good café au laits and smoothies.

 I mixed it together thoroughly and dug in.
 One cup of this mixture not only had the great flavor of the granola but it had a lot more bulk to it.
 I didn't need to eat again for nearly four hours!
 If I use unsweetened almond or soy milk another time, I'll probably add stevia to achieve a similar slightly-sweet taste.